 Step 5: Don't let a builder, in-house "design consultant" or next door neighbor drive your style!
 I've found over and over again that most people don't know their style so they are led all over the place!
 I have heard so many stories of design disasters as a result of this (which is actually a large part of my business).
 So, don't let this happen to you!
 You have a style as unique and tasteful as you are and my specialty is helping my clients find it and define it in a way that tells their story beautifully!

 Are you getting ready to begin a new construction or design project and need some help with your vision and your plan?
 Then say a prayer and get in the game by sending me email here!

-Beautiful design and architecture is a language.
-And I'd love to help you discover and define the grammar to develop and communicate your style and plan a successful project!
+I'd love to help you discover and define the grammar to develop and communicate your style and plan a successful project!